JoodasCode/hopium-prayer-app/docs/vector_search.md

 ## Overview

 This document describes the vector search functionality implemented for the Lopi AI assistant using Supabase's pgvector extension.
-The integration enables semantic search of the knowledge base using OpenAI embeddings.
+The integration enables semantic search of the knowledge base using OpenAI embeddings and personalized AI responses.

 ## Setup